Replacing Solace Appliance Event Brokers

-This section shows the steps required to replace operating Solace PubSub+ appliances with newer ones.
-Instructions are provided for standalone appliances and those operating in High Availability (HA) redundant pairs.
+This section shows the steps required to replace operating appliance event brokers with newer ones.
+Instructions are provided for standalone appliance event brokers and those operating in High Availability (HA) redundant pairs.

-These procedures apply only for like-for-like replacements.
-If you are replacing different chassis models or NAB/ADB types, contact Solace because there could be scaling differences and a custom procedure may be required.
+For different chassis models or other NAB/ADB configurations, contact Solace because there could be scaling differences and a custom procedure may be required.

-This procedure shows you how to replace a single standalone appliance.
+This procedure shows you how to replace a single standalone appliance event broker.

 The procedure shown in the Steps section assumes that: